saliherdemk/Mips-Datapath-Simulator/README.md

 # Mips-Datapath-Simulator

-This is demonstration of how the most of the basic instruction works in Mips Architecture.
+This is a website for demonstration of how most of the basic instructions work in MIPS architecture.
 Supported Instruction set:

 | **Instruction** |        **Format**        |
 | :-------------: | :----------------------: |